Skip to content

 Parameters:

-spikes_df : pd.DataFrame, optional DataFrame containing spike data with columns 'timestamps', 'node_ids', and optional 'pop_name'. config : str, optional Path to the configuration file used to load node data. network_name : str, optional Specific network name to select from the configuration; if not provided, uses the first network. ax : matplotlib.axes.Axes, optional Axes on which to plot the raster; if None, a new figure and axes are created. tstart : float, optional Start time for filtering spikes; only spikes with timestamps greater than tstart will be plotted. tstop : float, optional Stop time for filtering spikes; only spikes with timestamps less than tstop will be plotted. color_map : dict, optional Dictionary specifying colors for each population.
+spikes_df : pd.DataFrame, optional DataFrame containing spike data with columns 'timestamps', 'node_ids', and optional 'pop_name'. config : str, optional Path to the configuration file used to load node data. network_name : str, optional Specific network name to select from the configuration; if not provided, uses the first network. groupby : str, optional Column name to group spikes by for coloring.
+Default is 'pop_name'. sortby : str, optional Column name to sort node_ids within each group.
+If provided, nodes within each population will be sorted by this column. ax : matplotlib.axes.Axes, optional Axes on which to plot the raster; if None, a new figure and axes are created. tstart : float, optional Start time for filtering spikes; only spikes with timestamps greater than tstart will be plotted. tstop : float, optional Stop time for filtering spikes; only spikes with timestamps less than tstop will be plotted. color_map : dict, optional Dictionary specifying colors for each population.
 Keys should be population names, and values should be color values. dot_size: float, optional Size of the dot to display on the scatterplot

 Returns: